-Click CMS Ltd are committed to protecting your privacy and complying with the General Data Protection Regulation 2018.
+Click EMS Ltd are committed to protecting your privacy and complying with the General Data Protection Regulation 2018.
 The main aim of the legislation is to provide a set of standardised data protection laws across EU member countries.
 It affects all companies collecting, processing and storing personal information.

-Click CMS Ltd needs to collect and use certain information about individuals.
+Click needs to collect and use certain information about individuals.
 These can include associates, employees, suppliers, and other people the organisation has a relationship with or may need to contact for such purposes in the conduct of its legitimate business interests.
 This notice describes how personal information is collected, processed and stored to comply with legal requirements.

 - processed lawfully, fairly and in a transparent manner